Implementing Laravel Passkeys for Enhanced Security

 After completing the setup, users can now register a passkey and log in to the site using a biometric sensor.

 By following the above steps, you have set up passkeys in your Laravel application using the WebAuthn library.
 This implementation provides a secure and convenient way for users to authenticate without needing to remember passwords.
-If you want the same integration on your site, consider hiring Laravel developers.
+If you want the same integration on your site, hire dedicated Laravel developers.

 FAQs About Using Laravel Passkeys